nitinkgp23/nitinkgp23.github.io/_posts/2020-09-23-A to Z- guide to your campus placements.md

 1. [**Geeks For Geeks**](https://www.geeksforgeeks.org/)

     Go through GeeksForGeeks thoroughly, especially Data Strucutres and Algorithms.
 Read about linked-lists, stacks and queues, and trees.
 Each of these topics have a ton of questions listed.
 Go through some of the questions and their solutions for each topic.
 You will understand how problems are solved.
-Do not attempt to solve them on your own, just go through to get an overview of the data strucutre or the algorithm.
+Do not attempt to solve them on your own, just go through to get an overview of the data structure or the algorithm.

     Keep visiting this website whenever you are stuck, or your concept regarding a certain data-strucuture/algorithm isn't clear.